-Questions and answers related to the restrictions concerning restaurants on the Ministry of Economic Affairs and Employment website: https://tem.fi/en/questions-and-answers-on-closing-restaurants.
+Questions and answers about restaurant closures at the website of Ministry of Economic Affairs and Employment

 Staff restaurants and site canteens